gumaerc-testorg/21g.401-fall-2008/content/pages/syllabus.md

 Zorach, Cecile, and Charlotte Melin. _English Grammar for Students of German_.
 4th ed.
 Ann Arbor, MI: Olivia & Hill Press, 2001.
 ISBN: 9780934034319.

-Additional handouts on various aspects of culture as well as grammar and functional expressions can be found on the [study materials]({{< baseurl >}}/pages/study-materials) page.
+Additional handouts on various aspects of culture as well as grammar and functional expressions can be found on the {{% resource_link b0ca1507-cf3d-dcef-45ce-f688a86a6079 "study materials" %}} page.

 Classes
 -------